Explaining Neural Scaling Laws

-\textbf{Figure 1 (top-left)} Experiments are done using Neural Tangents~\citep{neuraltangents2020} based on JAX~\citep{jaxrepro}.
+Experiments utilize relatively small models, with the number of trainable parameteters $P \sim \mathcal{O}(1000)$, trained with full-batch gradient descent (GD) and small learning rate on datasets of size $D \gg P$.
+Each data point in the figure represents an average over subsets of size $D$ sampled from the full dataset.
+Experiments are done using the Neural Tangents~\citep{neuraltangents2020} library based on JAX~\citep{jaxrepro}.
 All experiment except denoted as (CNN), use 3-layer, width-8 fully-connected networks.
-CNN architecture used is Myrtle-5 network~\cite{Shankar2020NeuralKW} with 8 channels.
-Relu activation function with critical initialization~\citep{schoenholz2016deep, lee2018deep, xiao18a} was used.
-Unless specified softmax-cross-entropy loss was used.
-We performed full-batch gradient descent update for all dataset sizes without L2 regularization.
-20 different training data sampling seed was averaged for each point.
-For fully-connected network input pooling of size 4 was performed for CIFAR-10/100 dataset and pooling of size 2 was performed for MNIST and Fashion-MNIST dataset.
+Convolutional neural network (CNN) architecture used is Myrtle-5 network \citep{Shankar2020NeuralKW} with 8 channels.
+ReLU activation function with critical initialization~\citep{schoenholz2016deep, lee2018deep, xiao18a} was used.
+Unless specified cross-entropy loss was used.
+We performed full-batch gradient descent update for all dataset sizes without $L_2$ regularization.
+20 different training data sampling seeds were averaged for each point.
+For fully-connected networks, input pooling of size 4 was performed for CIFAR-10/100 dataset and pooling of size 2 was performed for MNIST and Fashion-MNIST dataset.
 This was to reduce number of parameters in the input layer (\# of pixels $\times$ width) which can be quite large even for small width networks.